carmenbianca/report-liferay/report.md

 Including the context for reflection earlier in the report would have needlessly bloated the report.

-The reflection method used below is STARR (Start, Task, Action, Result, Reflection).
+The reflection method used below is STARR (Situation, Task, Action, Result, Reflection).
 Because a foolish consistency is the hobgoblin of little minds, I stray from that exact order where applicable.
+Specifically, the Task is often implicit.

 ### Happenstance